neeldatta/lemonStudy/README.md

 # lemonStudy
-Case study on lemon slice ai. trying to identify potential improvements to their UIUX as well as learn how diffusion works.
+Case study on LemonSlice's video ai. trying to identify potential improvements to their UIUX as well as learn how diffusion works.